zzaid17/humanoid-robot-project/README.md

 ## Summary

 The current prototype can receive and process laser scan data, gather location data using an MPU6050 gyroscope/accelerometer in conjunction with an Arduino ESP32 Wroom, convert this data to IMU data over a serial port which can then be converted to odometry data, and generate a map based on the robot’s surroundings.
-The next step would be implementing pathing and navigation functionality with this map - e.g., using the ROS 2 navigation stack ([https://github.com/ros-navigation/navigation2](https://github.com/ros-navigation/navigation2)).
-A Kalman filter should also be implemented for noise reduction in the IMU data.
+The next step would be implementing pathing and navigation functionality with this map by using the ROS 2 navigation stack.

 The following is a list of all the packages.
 Note that these packages, along with the particular versions and edited parameters needed for the project, can also be found in the main GitHub repository as submodules.